The 8 Key Factors for Painting Realism

-Contrast in temperature (warm and cool colors), complementary colors, edges, texture or any other factor, is important too.
+Contrast in temperature (warm and cool colors), complementary colors, edges, texture, or any other factor, is important too.

-It should be remembered that "artistic license" is, in a sense, a distortion of reality and should be used sparingly when painting realism.
+Remember that "artistic license" is, in a sense, a distortion of reality and should be used sparingly when painting realism.

 Transitions of different types exist in every area of the painting.